Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: Introduction

-In Sec.\,\ref{sec_BD}, we simulate the disc-integrated photopolarimetric signal of the thermal emission of a brown dwarf with a uniformly cloudy atmosphere, and separately examine its dependence on oblateness, $\eta$ in Sec.\,\ref{sec_uni_oblate}, and the inclination of the view direction, $\theta_\mathrm{incl}$, with respect to the axis of rotation of the BD in Sec.\,\ref{sec_uni_incl}.
-We show that for sufficiently oblate BDs, independent measurements of $Q$ and $U$ can allow the determination of the absolute spatial orientation of the spin axis.
-Sec.\,\ref{sec_cloud} deals with the properties of scatterers, making use of multiple individual wavelengths to observe the scattering characteristics in Sec.\,\ref{sec_uni_spec_scat}, with a focus on the optical thickness of the scatterers in Sec.\,\ref{sec_scat_tau} and their particulate (grain) size in Sec.\,\ref{sec_scat_r0}.
-A possible relevance of our results towards an explanation of the contested blueshift observed in L/T-transition BDs is discussed in Sec.\,\ref{sec_LT}. {In order to make our work more useful to observers, we have included Sec.\ref{sec_opt} in which we provide model data for the central wavelengths of commonly used filters, viz., R(658 nm), I (806 nm), Z (900 nm), Y (1020 nm), J (1220 nm), H (1630 nm) and K (2190 nm).
-We focus in this section on comparisons with currently available observations in the visible-NIR.
-However, it should be noted that this is still an exploratory study, and any comparison with observations should be subject to the caveats discussed in Sec.\,\ref{sec_caveats}.
-We summarize our conclusions in Sec.\,\ref{sec_conc}}.
+In Sec.\,\ref{sec_BD}, we simulate the disc-integrated photopolarimetric signal of the thermal emission of a BD with a uniformly cloudy atmosphere, and separately examine its dependence on oblateness, $\eta$, in Sec.\,\ref{sec_uni_oblate}, and the inclination of the view direction, $\theta_\mathrm{incl}$, with respect to the axis of rotation of the BD in Sec.\,\ref{sec_uni_incl}.
+We show in Sec.\,\ref{sec_orient} that for sufficiently oblate BDs, accurate measurements of both $Q$ and $U$ can, in principle, allow the determination of the absolute spatial orientation of the spin axis.